wp-plugins/wp-tiger/readme.txt

 5. The screenshot-5.png shows the form placed in widget area, which captures the vtiger leads.

 == Changelog ==

-= 1.0.0 =

-This is the basic version.
-Tested and found works well without any issues.

 = 1.1.0 =

  - Important security issue fixed.